 - Linking you up with other colleagues using similar methods

-We have a long history of involvement in external activities such as advising funders and policy makers, organising conferences and workshops, reviewing papers and funding proposals, developing standards and guidelines, sustaining and preserving digital data, and participating as digital specialists in research projects.
+We have a long history of involvement in external activities such as creating, sustaining and preserving digital data, reviewing papers and funding proposals, advising funders and policy makers, organising conferences and workshops, developing standards and guidelines, and participating as digital specialists in research projects.

-We are always happy to receive enquiries: if you would like someone to facilitate an event like those described above, please contact us at firstname.lastname@example.org.
+We are always happy to receive enquiries.
+Please contact us at firstname.lastname@example.org.